EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 ### After the switch

-Once the support switching operation has finished, it's recommended to reboot your system:
+Once the migration has finished, it's recommended to reboot your system:

 ```bash
 sudo reboot
 ```

-Once the system has rebooted, the support switching process can be considered complete.
+Once the system has rebooted, the migration process can be considered complete.
 In order to quickly verify that it was carried out successfully, we can check the distribution description: